prebid/Prebid.js/CONTRIBUTING.md

 # Contributing to Prebid.js
 Contributions are always welcome.
 To contribute, [fork](https://help.github.com/articles/fork-a-repo/) Prebid.js, commit your changes, and [open a pull request](https://help.github.com/articles/using-pull-requests/) against the master branch.

+Pull requests must have 80% code coverage before beign considered for merge.
-Details about the Pull Request process can be found [here](./pr_review.md).
+Additional details about the process can be found [here](./pr_review.md).

 ## Issues
 [prebid.org](http://prebid.org/) contains documentation that may help answer questions you have about using Prebid.js.